E-MailRelay

 • --user <username> (-u)

 When started as root the program switches to a non-privileged effective user-id when idle or when running external filter scripts and address verifiers.
 This option can be used to define the non-privileged user-id.
 It also determines the group ownership of new files and sockets if the directory owner is not 'sticky'.
 Specify root to disable all user-id switching.
-Ignored on Windows.
+Unix only.

 Logging options